dillonhafer/garage-server-homekit/README.md

    LIABILITY, OR TORT (INCLUDING NEGLIGENCE OR OTHERWISE) ARISING IN ANY WAY OUT OF THE USE OF THIS SOFTWARE, EVEN IF ADVISED OF THE POSSIBILITY OF SUCH DAMAGE.

+## Notes

+I would like to find a license-free implementation of the HomeKit bridge to allow this project to be freely distributed in the future.
+I apologize for the current inconvenience.